Profile

 Bio

-As a field/practicum director she was instrumental in field/practicum education development, orientation, training, placement, and assessment.
-Her role as director expanded to Canada through field/practicum placement and training.
+development, orientation, training, placement, and assessment.
 Working with students through the field/practicum process has allowed her to create multiple community partnerships between Western New York and Canada.
-While in post social work practice, she supported interns from various CSWE Accredited Programs from 2004-2008.
+While in post social work practice, she supported interns from various CSWE Accredited Programs from 2002-2008.
 She serves on the Council on Social Work Education’s (CSWE) Council for Field Education (COFE) as a Field Commissioner.
 She actively participates in supporting training around emerging topics relevant to field directors across the CSWE membership.

-Before her role at Daemen University, Ms. Edmond taught courses at the BSW level from Introduction to Social Work to Field/Practicum Education.
+Introduction to Social Work to Field/Practicum Education.
 She worked to redevelop courses across the curriculum such as family social work, mental health, and capstone senior courses.
 She participated in curriculum development, mapping, and assessment.
 She utilized her passion for social work education to train and mentor other faculty including adjuncts to teach courses throughout the social work curriculum.
 Her teaching experience goes beyond the bachelor’s level as she taught courses at the master’s level as well.

-As a clinician, Ms. Edmond has over 30 years of experience with various client populations such as children, adults and families ranging from addictions, mental health, medical transitions, special needs to teen pregnancy.
+populations such as children, adults and families ranging from addictions, mental health, medical transitions, special needs to teen pregnancy.
 She has a specific focus on infant/toddler mental health/wellness.
 She supervised professionals and staff on average 20-25.
-She managed and monitored social work programs and services on average 40-45 programs which impacted thousands of individuals, families, and communities across the Erie County region of Western New York.
+She managed and monitored social work programs and services on average 40-45 programs which impacted thousands of individuals, families, communities, and organizations across the Erie County region of Western New York.
 She continues to maintain her relationship to agencies through her community service and activities.